minjun0622/MKS22X-FinalProject/README.md

 5/25/19
 The weekend, got a loading screen working that was similar to the end screen.
 Using two similar features, I realized that the displayEndScreen() method should not have been in the Snake class so I imported it.
 I also used an int variable to keep track of which screen I was in.
 If I started, it would start with the loading screen, then I press the tab key to change that variable which brings me to the game itself.
 Need to work on the maze, partner is still working on it.

+5/26-5/27
+Since it's the weekend, I was busy studying for SAT.
+Not an excuse!
+Sorry!
+However, I realized that something in the draw could be transformed into a method so I turned it into a method called playGame().
+Adding that to my prototype.
+I was thinking of a pause menu or a cheat code where you can instantly enter codes that will complete a game.
+I will attempt to work on the maze.
+My partner didn't finish it yet.

 5/21/19
 # Mihad
 5/20/19